-Sentry overview
+Ivanti Standalone Sentry overview

-Sentry is a part of Ivanti deployment that serves as an intelligent gatekeeper to your company's ActiveSync server, such as a Microsoft Exchange Server, or with a backend resource such as a Sharepoint server, or it can be configured as a Kerberos Key Distribution Center Proxy (KKDCP) server.
-Sentry gets configuration and device information from a unified endpoint management (UEM) platform - Core or Cloud.
+Ivanti Standalone Sentry is a part of deployment that serves as an intelligent gatekeeper to your company's ActiveSync server, such as a Microsoft Exchange Server, or with a backend resource such as a Sharepoint server, or it can be configured as a Kerberos Key Distribution Center Proxy (KKDCP) server.
+Sentry gets configuration and device information from a unified endpoint management (UEM) platform - Ivanti EPMM or Ivanti Neurons for MDM.

 Access to enterprise content in business cloud services such as SalesForce, Box, G Suite, Dropbox, and Office 365 can be secured using Access.
 Access is a cloud service.
-A Access deployment requires a unified endpoint management (UEM) platform, Standalone Sentry, and Tunnel.
+An Access deployment requires a unified endpoint management (UEM) platform, Ivanti Standalone Sentry, and Ivanti Tunnel.
 For information about Access and how to set up the service, see the Access Guide.